Morbix/TableManager/README.md

 TO DO

-## Progress
+## Library Progress

-### Library
+### Released
 - Sections & Rows Visibility
 - Static Header for Section
 - Custom Header for Section
 - Custom Rows
 - Row Selection

-- TO DO:
+### To be implemented
 - Static Footer for Section
 - Custom Footer for Section
+- And more...

-### Documentation
+### Documentation to be written
-- Basic Usage

-- TO DO:
 - Sections & Rows Visibility
 - Row Selection
 - Static Header for Section
 - Custom Header for Section
 - Static Footer for Section
 - Custom Footer for Section

 ## Contribute